Epinova/Epinova.EasyQA/readme.txt

 ===========

 1. All AJAX-responses should contain a property "Id".
 If this is not included, the app will tell you that your session has timed out and that you need to login again.
 This is by design.

+2. All <textarea> inputs should support formatting with markdown when being output.